timescale/docs.timescale.com-content/installation-homebrew.md

 #### Build & Install

->vvv If you have another PostgreSQL installation
-(such as through Postgres.app), the following instructions will cause problems.
+>:WARNING: If you have another PostgreSQL installation (such as through Postgres.app), the following instructions will cause problems.
 If you wish to maintain your current version of PostgreSQL outside of Homebrew we recommend installing from source.
 Otherwise please be